How To Handle Media Communication During A Crisis?

 7. Monitor Media Coverage and Public Reaction

 Media listening can be a powerful tool as it provides feedback into the effectiveness of your communication strategy and also highlights areas that need adjustment.
-Depending on your analysis, you can swiftly adjust the tone, contents, and message of your responses and also demystify misinformation or rumours, if any.

 8. Learn and Adapt

 Crisis communication is not a one-time thing.
 After the crisis has passed, review how well the company handled it and analyse how you’ll handle it in the future.
-Continue following social media and traditional media for people’s responses and build long-term trust.
+Continue following social media and traditional media for people’s responses to build long-term trust.

-At Bulletproof Media Training, we help brands across North America develop a strong crisis communication strategy as part of our media training services.
-We’d love to help you out!
-Send us an email for a free consultation
+Journalists find media trained spokespeople more trustworthy and credible.
+At Bulletproof Media Training, we help brands, corporations and individuals across North America develop a strong crisis communication strategy as part of our media training services.
+With experience in a vast array of sectors, our experts are well positioned to support you through any issue.